-Its boroughs are joined together by

-the greatest of suspension bridges and

-traversed through their length and

-breadth by the most complete and expensive street car systems, comprising cable and electric ears, subways and elevated.
-So in arriving at his destina-tion one can ride under the city, over the city and above the city, but he has to hustle to get a seat.
+Its boroughs are Jolaed together by the greatest of suspension bridges and traversed through their length and treadth by the most complete and extreagth by the most complete and expensive street our systems, comprising cable and electric cars, subways and elevated.
+So in arriving at his destination one can ride under the city, over the city and above the city, but he has to hustle to get a seat.
 Now to continue our superlatives, Broadway is the longest street in the world.

-New York's parks are the largest and

-costhest in the world; and its business districts contain the most gigantic of-fice buildings whose foundations are sunk desper toward the center of the earth and whose summits tower higher oward the heavens than those of any other city.
+New York's parks are the largest and costlest in the world; and its business districts contain the most gigantic office buildings whose foundations are sunk deeper toward the center of the sunk deeper toward the center of the earth and whose summits tower higher toward the heavens than those of any

 The largest steamships harbor in New York.
-Here also are found the most luxarious and magnificent residential palaces, and the poorest and most pitiful hovels.
+Here also are found the most luxurious and magnificent residential palaces, and the poorest and most pitiful hovels.
 One can say truly, that like the upper and lower crust of a pie the meat lies between.
-For in no place, that I have ever visited, is one so struck with the truth that America's hope for the future lies in her middle classes.
+For in no place, that I have ever visited, is one so struck with the truth that America's hope for the future lies in her middle

-New York can hardly be called an American city in its strictest senseit is so cosmopolitan in its character.
-It is roughly estimated that \$5 per cent of the inhabitants are foreign.
-There heing 600,000 Hebrows, a greater Jewish population than that to be found in all of Palestine.
-There are more irish in New York than in Dublin; more Germans than in any German city ex-cepting Berlin; more Italians than in Florence and Rome combined.
-'The Jews and the Irish are more patriotic toward their adopted country than are their brothers, who for the most part come to America to make their for-tunes, after which they expect to return to their pative land.
+New York can hardly be called an American city in its strictest sense-it is so cosmopolitan in its character.
+It is roughly estimated that 85 per cent of the inhabitants are foreign.
+There heing 600,000 Hebrews, a greater Jew-ish population than that to be found in all of Palestine.
+There are more Irlah in New York than in Dublin; more Germans than in any German city excepting Berlin; more Italians than in Florence and Rome combined.
+The Jews and the Irish are more patriotic Jews and the trish are more patriolic toward their adopted country than are their prothers, who for the most part come to America to make their for-tunes, after which they expect to return to their native land.

-The entire population of New York according to the census of 1900, had reached 3,500,000.
+The entire population of New York according to the census of 1909, had reached 3,500,000.
 NEW YORK FROM A YACHT.
-Possibly the best impression of New